 - Class Representatives are an important part of the student consultation mechanism that ensures student feedback is sought and incorporated into the ongoing development of the University’s courses.

-- Course Conveners, lecturers and all teaching staff act in good faith to take on student feedback and respond in an appropriate and timely manner.
+- Course Convenors, lecturers and all teaching staff act in good faith to take on student feedback and respond in an appropriate and timely manner.

-- Course Conveners are responsible for publicising the contact information of Class Representatives and acknowledging them as a formal means of providing feedback on University courses.
+- Course Convenors are responsible for publicising the contact information of Class Representatives and acknowledging them as a formal means of providing feedback on University courses.

 - The relevant Students’ Association may offer training to Class Representatives on the relevant skills required in this role as well as the referral networks available to them.

 - A Class Representative’s role is to provide constructive feedback on issues affecting the entire student cohort, or a subset of the student cohort.